Fluidized bed: Basic model

-Beyond the minimum fluidisation velocity ($u \geq u_{mf}$), the bed material will be suspended by the gas-stream and further increases in the velocity will have a reduced effect on the pressure, owing to sufficient percolation of the gas flow.
+Beyond the minimum fluidization velocity ($u \geq u_{mf}$), the bed material will be suspended by the gas-stream and further increases in the velocity will have a reduced effect on the pressure, owing to sufficient percolation of the gas flow.
 Thus the pressure drop for $u > u_{mf}$ is relatively constant.

 At the base of the vessel the apparent pressure drop multiplied by the cross-section area of the bed can be equated to the force of the weight of the solid particles (less the buoyancy of the solid in the fluid).